aea

 Module 0: Course Introduction

-Objective: Introduce foundational principles and engineering problem-solving approaches
+Objective: Upon completion of this module, students will be able to describe foundational principles and engineering problem-solving approaches

 Module 1: Dimensional Analysis (2 Weeks)